sciganec/subit-engineering/README.md

 ## Attribution

-SUBIT is a semantic engineering system created to formalize and construct next‑generation meaning spaces.
+SUBIT is a semantic engineering system designed to formalize and construct next‑generation meaning spaces.